 Go through the output to get some tips on what you could do to improve your system security.

 Chkrootkit is another popular rootkit scanner, which runs a lot of useful checks and can direct suspicions towards finding a solution.
-It can be installed on most distributions with the package manager, on an Ubuntu systems use the following.
+It can be installed on most distributions with the package manager, on Ubuntu systems use the following.

 sudo apt-get install chkrootkit